This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I roast the chicken without lemon?
+Should I roast the chicken covered or uncovered?

 Ways To Use Leftover Ingredients